 Static: Components are like your applications primitives.
 The only task a component should have is rendering data.
 By whatever means necessary it should not be fetching its own data.
 As a developer we will never know where that component will live within an application in the future or how other developers will use it.

 If you have similar components.
 Have similar api for those components.

 (Card on the left.
 List item on the right.)

 At my previous job theses two components were built by two different developers, which lead to different property naming conventions.
-The card component had a image_uri property and the list item had a image property.
+The card component had an image_uri property and the list item had a image property.
 While this seems like a small detail at first, when the component library got larger, something small became a problem within the app.
-And it took more time for developers to memorize the component's API.
+And it took more time for developers to memorize the component’s API.